 The structures of the tales have adhered to their traditional plots and make a great resource for comparative study.

 Scattered throughout the book are great illustrations by Alexandre Honore who has captured the essence of the prose.
-Kaye Umansky has created a gift for teachers and people working with young people to read aloud to them.This is a gift for a year 3 or year 4 classroom.
+Kaye Umansky has created a gift for teachers and people working with young people to read aloud to them.
+Fairy Tales: The Villain’s Version is a gift for a year three or year four classroom.
 I had great fun reading this to the children, in our school, they were mesmerised by the characters and desperate to keep reading every time we stopped.
 Always a magic moment!

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.